s29zafar/s29zafar.github.io/README.md

 This is my personal webpage.

-It contains all the information about how to reach me.
+It contains all the information about who I am, what I am doing and how to reach me.